CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

 *DropShadowPanel*, *ImageEx*, and *ImageCache* are good examples of most of the features mentioned below.

+**Quick Start:** Run the `CopySample.ps1` in this directory by right-clicking on it from File Explorer and selecting `Run with PowerShell`.
+This will pop open a dialog and allow you to select an existing sample to copy as a template for a new sample.
+Once the script is finished, be sure to fill out the `!TODO` items in the `samples.json` file (see below).

 ## 1. Add Sample page and .bind template
 First you need to create a Xaml page in the folder /SamplePages/YourControl.
 This will be the logical page used to by the app to navigate to the sample and containe code.